10 February 2011

-Note: Many of these articles are very old, and although the technical information is still relevant the equipment mentioned may not be (for example a Stormy cooker was state of that art in 1995, but not in 2020).
+Note: Many of these articles are very old, and although the technical information is still relevant the equipment mentioned may not be (for example a Stormy cooker was state of that art in 1995, but not in 2021).

 Historically the Western default number in a climbing team is generally two, a number that allows swift and belayed movement, with group gear (stoves, food, tent) being dived, as well as the number of pitches led.
 As with all climbing dogma, it’s worth looking at why this is, and if it’s a sound way of doing things, after all in places like Russia, teams on hard big routes tend to number 4.

-But moving away from outcrops their are many many advantages of climbing as a three.
+But moving away from outcrops there are many many advantages of climbing as a three.
 Group gear can be divided between three (you still have the same rack.
-Ropes, and stove as two), as long as both seconds can come up at the same time their should be no loss of speed, in-fact speed could be increased on very long routes, as the sharp end can also be divided up.
+Ropes, and stove as two), as long as both seconds can come up at the same time there should be no loss of speed, in-fact speed could be increased on very long routes, as the sharp end can also be divided up.
 This can be crucial on low angled alpine terrain and in deep snow, as rotating the ‘snow plough’ upfront will greatly speed up your team.
-The psychological effect of a three is also huge, not only in retaining belay station psych, but also giving a large and combined bulwark against the weight of a big climb, let alone combined skills, experience and problem solving.
+The psychological effect of a three is also huge, not only in retaining belay station psych, but also giving a large and combined bulwark against the weight of a big climb, let alone combined skills, experience and problem-solving.

-Of course the fasted team will always be a team of one (if they climb unroped), and hence a two person team that is acting as if each is soloing (moving together), will also be faster.
+Of course, the fasted team will always be a team of one (if they climb unroped), and hence a two-person team that is acting as if each is soloing (moving together), will also be faster.

 A team of four tends to work in a kind of spearpoint and shaft style, with the spearpoint pair doing the climbing, while the shaft pair carry all the gear and keep the spearpoint heading for its target.
-This system works really well (like a three) on super alpine objectives and hard big walls, as the lead team can be swapped each day, even to the point where one team can have a day off (if the climb is going very slowly).
+This system works really well (like a three) on super alpine objectives and hard big walls, as the team’s leader can be swapped each day, even to the point where one team can have a day off (if the climb is going very slowly).
 Russian teams also tend to split the team up in order to focus on their strengths, perhaps with the two heaviest climbers just hauling, while the best climbers lead (or even have one climber lead the whole thing).
-This system my seem very undemocratic, but it’s worth considering during hard times, as fielding the best team in the best positions is what wins a match.
+This system may seem very undemocratic, but it’s worth considering during hard times, as fielding the best team in the best positions is what wins a match.

-For alpine climbing a two rope system (probably avoiding super skinny ropes!) with one person leading and two seconding together works really well.
+For alpine climbing, a two rope system (probably avoiding super skinny ropes!) with one person leading and two seconding together works really well.

 Big wall teams of three have a few options: